How Eating Disorders Impact Pregnancy: Risks, Weight Gain, and Anorexia Nervosa

 - Depression

-What treatments can help pregnant individuals with an eating disorder?
+What treatments can help people with eating disorders during pregnancy?

 While CBT-E and other types of therapy may be beneficial for pregnant individuals experiencing eating disorders, in-person forms of therapy may not always be convenient.
 In some cases, pregnant individuals may not have the time to schedule appointments or travel to a therapist’s office.
 Others may live in a remote region or an area that doesn’t have a sufficient number of mental health professionals.
 In these situations and many others, alternatives like online therapy may be beneficial.